 On this page you will find a number of links to birding sites in Denmark, region by region.
-The links can be found in the box to the right.
-The link "Birding sites in Denmark" leads to a Google map showing the whole of Denmark with all the sites marked.
+The links can be found in the menu under "Birding sites in Denmark".

 For each site you will find a short description of the area, a summary of the birds you can expect to see - usually both breeding, migrating and staging birds, instructions on how to get there and where to park, information about observation towers, exhibitions, nature centres and other facilities, and links to relevant leaflets.

 Each site has a link to a Google map showing relevant information such as bird observation towers, look-out points and car parks.